petrakisgeo/IR_Search_Engine/README.md

 # IR_Search_Engine
-An information retrieval system for the "Book Crossing Dataset" (Freiburg Information Institute) in an Anaconda python environment using Elasticsearch python API and the Pandas module.
+An Information Retrieval system for the "Book Crossing Dataset" (Freiburg Information Institute) in an Anaconda Python environment using Elasticsearch Python API and the Pandas module.

 Version 1: Returns the results of a search query based on Elasticsearch score and user reviews